I usually go to Digbeth for two reasons nowadays: to check out new graffiti and visit The Clean Kilo. Two good reasons, I agree.

-Tracking back to High street we find some cafes and restaurants that are definitely worth it to visit.
+Tracking back to the High street we find some cafes and restaurants that are definitely worth to visit.
 Digbeth Works is one of them is a new addition to the area.

-I confess I wan’t expecting this place to serve pan-Asian food.
+I confess I wasn’t expecting this place to serve pan-Asian food.
 But its menu looks delicious.
 I never would think it was possible to find tempura in Digbeth.

 I love the industrial and rustic vibe of this place.
-Staff is super friendly too, and music is good.
+The staff is super friendly too, and the music is good.

 African coffee at Karibu

-We usually feel like home when meeting a place like this.
-Karibu Coffee House is a family run independent business located on Digbeth’s high street as well.
+We usually feel at home when meeting in a place like this.
+Karibu Coffee House is a family-run independent business located on Digbeth’s high street as well.

 I just loved to have the taste of an authentic Kahawa – a special African coffee that is served with (a massive) dates.

-This is a special African special is renowned for its quality and it reminds me a Turkish coffee in a way.
-Karibu serves paninis, salads, teas, cakes and the most vibrant coffee spot of Digbeth.
+This special African special is renowned for its quality and it reminds me of Turkish coffee in a way.
+Karibu serves paninis, salads, teas, cakes, and is the most vibrant coffee spot in Digbeth.
 I am totally hooked!